SirIle/sirile.github.io/_posts/2015-07-15-docker-swarm-and-experimental-multihost-networking-with-docker-machine-and-boot2docker.markdown

 In this article I follow the steps that are described in Docker's blog and note the differences when running the example locally.
 I won't be detailing the use of Docker Compose here as it is exactly the same as in the original article.

 **Note!** At the time of writing this (15th July 2015) VirtualBox 5.0 doesn't play along with the current docker-machine version (0.3.0).
-If you have upgraded to VirtualBox 5.0, you need to downgrade to 4.3.28, which (on Mac with brew) can be done with
+If you have upgraded to VirtualBox 5.0, you need to downgrade to 4.3.28, which (on Mac with brew using the [caskroom/versions tap](https://github.com/caskroom/homebrew-cask/blob/master/USAGE.md#additional-taps-optional)) can be done with

 {% highlight bash %}
+brew tap caskroom/versions
 brew cask uninstall virtualbox brew cask install virtualbox4328100309
 {% endhighlight %}